 What is neurosurgery?

-It is a medical specialty concerned with diagnosing and treating diseases and injuries that affect the central and peripheral nervous system, including the brain, spine, and peripheral nerves.
+It is a medical specialty that deals with the diagnosis and treatment of diseases and injuries affecting the central and peripheral nervous system, including the brain, spinal cord, and peripheral nerves.

-What are the symptoms that require you to go to a neurosurgeon?
+What are the symptoms that require consulting a neurosurgeon?

 What conditions does a neurosurgeon treat?